abhisekjha/docs/content/pages/getting-started-with-github-pages/about-github-pages.md

 If your site exceeds these usage quotas, we may not be able to serve your site, or you may receive a polite email from {% data variables.contact.github_support %} suggesting strategies for reducing your site's impact on our servers, including putting a third-party content distribution network (CDN) in front of your site, making use of other {% data variables.product.prodname_dotcom %} features such as releases, or moving to a different hosting service that might better fit your needs.

+Adding to the GitHub Pages usage limits, it's important to consider optimizing your content for performance and efficiency.
+Utilizing external services like CDNs for heavy assets, compressing images, and minimizing code can help stay within limits.
+GitHub also encourages exploring other features or services that align better with high-demand sites, ensuring a balance between user needs and platform capabilities.
+For dynamic or highly trafficked sites, exploring alternatives or augmenting GitHub Pages with additional GitHub services or external hosting provide a more scalable solution.

 {% endif %}

 ## MIME types on {% data variables.product.prodname_pages %}